dtcenter/METcalcpy/README.md

 # METcalcpy
-Provides support for the following: calculation of statistics, pre-processing input, and performing diagnostics for METviewer, METexpress, and the plotting scripts in METplotpy.
+Provides libraries for the following: calculation of statistics, pre-processing input, and performing diagnostics for METviewer, METexpress, and the plotting scripts in METplotpy.

 Please see the [METcalcpy User's Guide](https://metcalcpy.readthedocs.io/en/latest) for more information.